reflectoring/reflectoring.github.io/_posts/2020-06-29-what-is-aws.md

 **SAM (Serverless Application Model) is the framework for developing lambda applications with useful tools like a CLI, a local test environment based on Docker, and integration with developer tools.**

 ## Deliver Content with CloudFront
-[AWS CloudFront](https://aws.amazon.com/cloudfront) is a CDN-content delivery network service to serve content from the nearest AWS POP (point of presence). **It's a global autoscaled service integrated for content origin with resource endpoints in EC2, ELB, and S3.**
+**[AWS CloudFront](https://aws.amazon.com/cloudfront) is a CDN (Content Delivery Network) service used to serve both static and dynamic content using a global network of AWS POP (Points of Presence).** The content is served to the end-users from the nearest AWS POP (Point of Presence) to minimize latency.
+Some of the common usages are -
+1. image and video files stored in an S3 bucket
+1. single-page applications composed of javascript, image and HTML assets in minified or exploded form
+1. deliver an entire web portal accelerating both the download and upload functionalities in the portal Other sources of content are web applications running on EC2, or an ELB load balancer routing requests to a fleet of EC2 instances.

 ## Route to Your IP with Route 53
-[AWS Route 53](https://aws.amazon.com/route53) is the DNS service with capabilities of high availability and scalability. **It provides ways to route incoming end-user requests to resources within AWS like EC2 and ELB load balancers and also to resources outside of AWS using a group of routing rules based on network latency, geo-proximity, and weighted round-robin.**
+[AWS Route 53](https://aws.amazon.com/route53) is the DNS (Domain Name System) service with capabilities of high availability and scalability. **It provides ways to route incoming end-user requests to resources within AWS like EC2 and ELB load balancers and also to resources outside of AWS using a group of routing rules based on network latency, geo-proximity, and weighted round-robin.**

 ## Governance, Compliance & Audit with CloudTrail
 Security in the cloud works on the principle of shared responsibility (something you will find repeated ad-nausea across AWS docs).
 AWS is responsible for the security *of* the cloud and we are responsible for security *in* the cloud.

 [CloudTrail](https://aws.amazon.com/cloudtrail) is a service that is switched on by default in an AWS account but we need to build controls to ensure nobody switches it off, modifies the generated trails, sends trails to an S3 bucket accessible to our security teams.

 **CloudTrail helps to gain complete visibility into all user activity in the form of events telling you who did what and when.
-It provides an event history of all the activities done in your AWS account.**
+It provides event history of all the activities done in your AWS account.**

 ## Observability with CloudWatch
 With the advent of distributed applications, observability has emerged as a key capability to monitor the health of systems and identify the root cause of problems like outage or slowness.
 [CloudWatch](https://aws.amazon.com/cloudwatch) has understandably been among the first services.